SiliconLabs/bluetooth_applications/bluetooth_secure_spp_over_ble/README.md

 ## Setup

 To test this application, you can either create a project based on an example project or start with a "Bluetooth - SoC Empty" project based on your hardware.

-### Create a project based on a example project
+### Create a project based on an example project

-1. From the Launcher Home, add the your hardware to My Products, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
+1. From the Launcher Home, add your hardware to My Products, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
 Find the example project with filter "secure".

 2. Click **Create** button on the **Bluetooth - Secure SPP over BLE** examples.
 Example project creation dialog pops up -> click Create and Finish and Project should be generated.
 ![create_project](images/create_project.png)

 3. Build and flash this example to the board.

-### Start with an "Bluetooth - SoC Empty" project
+### Start with a "Bluetooth - SoC Empty" project

 1. Create a **Bluetooth - SoC Empty** project for your hardware using Simplicity Studio 5.